Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Field theoretic origin of scalar NSI

-The pole in the neutrino propagator of Eq. (\ref{pole}) occurs at energy values given by
+The pole in the neutrino propagator of Eq.~(\ref{pole}) occurs at energy values given by

-The energy shift for neutrinos is thus $B/(1-A)$, while the shift in antineutrino energy is $-B/(1-A)$.
+This leads to the modified dispersion relation ${\cal E}=U{\cal E}_i U^\dag$ (where $U$ is the unitary matrix that diagonalizes $A$ and $B$).
+The energy shift for neutrinos is thus $B/(1-A)$, while the shift in antineutrino energy is $-B/(1-A)$, which are both non-diagonal in the flavor basis [cf.~Eq.~\eqref{eq:AB}].

 For significant regions of the Yukawa couplings $y_{\alpha\beta}$ and $y_f$, the scalar $\phi$ does not get thermalized.
 In this case, there is no $\phi$ background and the term proportional to $\Gamma_\phi(k-p/2)$ should be set to zero.
-We present our results in this case here.
+We present our results here in this case first.
 The contribution from $\Sigma^\nu_{\alpha\beta}$ can then be written as:

-We defer the details of evaluating this integral to Appendix \ref{appendix:3}.
+We defer the details of evaluating this integral to Appendix~\ref{appendix:3}.
 Here we present the results in the high temperature limit, assuming that the chemical potential is vanishing.
-This condition is generally true in the early universe when neutrinos propagate in a background of neutrinos.
+This condition is generally true in the early Universe when neutrinos propagate in a background of neutrinos.
 Furthermore, we set the neutrino mass to be zero, which is a consistent approximation as the medium-induced $m_\nu$ is proportional to the original $m_\nu$.
 In the absence of neutrino mass, we can set $p_0^2-|{\bf p}|^2 = 0$.
-Under these conditions, our results are as follows:
+Under these conditions, our results are as follows (see Appendix \ref{appendix:3} for details):

 Here $\zeta'(-1) = -0.165421$ is the derivative of Riemann zeta function evaluated at argument equal to $-1$.
 Using these results along with Eq.~(\ref{shift}), we arrive at the energy shift experienced by the neutrino in a background of neutrinos: